safesoftware/fmeflow-cli/docs/fmeflow_backup.md

 ```
       --api-version string      The api version to use when contacting FME Server.
 Must be one of v3 or v4
-      --export-package string   Path and name of the export package. (default "ServerConfigPackage.fsconfig")
+      --export-package string   Path and name of the export package when backing up to a shared resource.
+Must be used with --resource. (default "ServerConfigPackage.fsconfig")
       --failure-topic string    Topic to notify on failure of the backup.
 In V3, default is MIGRATION_ASYNC_JOB_FAILURE
   -f, --file string             Path to file to download the backup to. (default "ServerConfigPackage.fsconfig")
   -h, --help                    help for backup